 So I coined the term “Large Useless Graphics” (LUGs) for these globes, backgrounds, and other images because they slowed down dramatically the loading times of the pages and offered little in the way of support for what a business was trying to sell.

 Fast forward to today, and the LUGs of yesteryear have been replaced with so-called hero images.
 You know, the mostly stock full-screen backgrounds that are supposed to suggest what a company does but rarely do?
 All too often, these modern LUGs have a few words of textual overlay that are abstract, vague, overly broad or industry jargon that leave visitors confused as to what the company does, who they do it for and what are the benefits to be delivered.

 And guess what?
 Confused people rarely buy.
 They just click away.

 I’m not saying that you should not use images, especially if what you sell is very visual.
 For example, if you sell something that is decorative or artistic, or if what you sell has visual impact, such as new cars or trucks, then you need optimized graphics to showcase your products.
 And of course, you need images if you have an online store.

 What I am saying is that hero images should not be used just to be stylish.
 This is because most hero images I have seen – especially on tech and B2B service-oriented home pages – offer little value in the way of communicating the benefits of staying and exploring further.
 Many use stock images, often with anonymous people, office spaces or other abstract elements that get in the way of the message.

-And as I said, many use embedded or overlaid text that is as useless as the hero images in that it requires visitors to guess at what the company does.
-These dysfunctional marketing messages are like a brick wall that is keeping prospective customers, potential joint-venture partners, and the media, out.
+And as I said, many use embedded or overlaid text that is as useless as a hero image in that it requires visitors to guess at what the company does.
+These dysfunctional marketing messages are like a brick wall that is keeping prospective customers, potential joint-venture partners, and the media, out!

 Take This Simple Test